 Cold sores are contagious, however.
 So do not dip your finger into the balm.
-Use a Q-tip and dispose after each application.
-Don't double dip with the Q-tip either.
-This will keep any of the virus from reinfecting you later.
+Use a Q-tip and dispose of it after each application.
+Don't double-dip with the Q-tip either.
+This will keep the virus from reinfecting you later.
 Also, remember to sanitize your toothbrush or any dental tools you use regularly.

 It is possible to continue to get cold sores back-to-back because of tools touching your mouth.
 Avoid touching your mouth at all times when you have a cold sore.
 This also helps to limit transmitting the cold sore virus back to yourself.

 A Final Thought About Oregano Oil

 There are numerous essential oil brands on the market today.
 Take the time to look into oils prior to purchasing.
 Some are prediluted, nonorganic and not therapeutic grade.